genezhang/crypt/README.md

 The key and iv pair are just for testing purpose.

-## To run Go code outside of the container
+## To run Go code in examples outside of the container

 Need to setup the same environment variables:
 ```